Emtyloc/json-enc-custom/README.md

 <script src="https://cdn.jsdelivr.net/gh/Emtyloc/json-enc-custom@v0.1.0/json-enc-custom.js"></script>
 ```

+## Attributes
+- `parse-types` - possible values are `"true"` or `"false"`.
+The rest is explained below.
+- `force-array` - value must be a set of names separated by commas.
+For example: `"name,phone,address"`.
+The values of the elements with these names will always be arrays.

 ## Examples

 By default, the JSON sent uses the browser's form-encoding convention, which means everything is sent as a string.
 If you want to send parsed data, such as numbers or booleans for checkboxes, use `parse-types="true"`.
 (The parsing applies for inputs of type `checkbox`, `number`, `range`, `select`).